gulpjs/plugins/app/assets/README.md

 # gulp plugins

-This is where the readme goes for the deployed branch.
+This is the deployed branch, the one you see on [github pages](http://gulpjs.com/plugins).

-Weird, I know.
+If you wish to see the actual project's code, see the [master branch](https://github.com/gulpjs/plugins/tree/master).